 - How many people did you hire from the fair?

-These metrics will let you know what to adjust for your next fair; that way, they only continue to get better.
+These metrics will let you know what to adjust for your next fair so you can make adjustments and continue to optimize for the most cost effective approach.